Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems: Introduction

-We further design, implement, and evaluate \sys, a realization of this framework for computer vision systems, an important class of ML systems.
-Given an input image, \sys exhaustively transforms the image via a given transformation function (\eg rotation) and generates all possible transformed inputs, verifying that the output of ML system on each transformed input satisfies certain safety properties.
-Any violations found by \sys come with concrete counter-example inputs to help debugging.
-To the best of our knowledge, \sys represents the first methodology for verifying a wide range of realistic safety properties (e.g., invariance of a self-driving car’s steering angle under different brightness conditions or rotation invariance for image classifiers) on state-of-the-art computer vision systems.
+We further design, implement, and evaluate \sys, to the best of our knowledge, the first methodology for verifying a wide range of realistic safety properties (e.g., invariance of a self-driving car’s steering angle under different brightness conditions or rotation invariance for image classifiers) on state-of-the-art computer vision systems. \sys uses a blackbox approach that uses different search space reduction techniques to efficiently search for safety property violations.
+Our approach is conceptually similar to explicit-state model checking of traditional software.
+The main benefit of our approach over whitebox approaches is that the verification effort primarily depends on the type of safety property, input size, and input domain but not on the complexity of the ML system itself.

-A key challenge in \sys is that a transformation on one input may still yield a practically infinite number of transformed inputs, preventing exhaustive verification.
-For instance, an image can be rotated by any rational number of degrees.
-Fortunately, the key insight behind our approach is that ML, unlike traditional software, commonly operates on discretized inputs such as images, video, speech.
-For example, a pixel's image coordinates must be integer values bound by the image width and height, and its RGB values also integer values between 0 and 255.
-Thus, many tiny variations in rotation degrees will still yield the same image after rounding.
+In this paper, we demonstrate that the search spaces for different real-world safety properties can be reduced significantly for efficient enumeration.
+The key insight behind our approach is that ML, unlike traditional software, commonly operates on discretized inputs such as images, video, speech (\eg image pixels can only have integer values between 0 and 255).
+Moreover, most state-of-the-art ML systems operate on relatively small and fixed size inputs for better training and inference performance (\eg $299\times299\times3$ images for Inception-V3~\cite{szegedy2016rethinking}, $640\times480$ images for Google Cloud Vision API~\cite{google-size}, or audio speech input using only one out of three original frames for speech recognition~\cite{sak2015fast}).